david-martin/proposals/sdks/js-sdk/README.md

 Provide JavaScript implementations (via a JavaScript SDK).
 This means the default way of implementing an SDK interface will be in JavaScript.
 However, this may not always be possible.
 For the Cordova and React Native platforms we will provide a plugin that encapsulates the native code.
 This plugin conforms to an interface defined in the JS SDK that abstracts all the native platform specific code.
 Doing this will make Cordova, Web and React Native SDK's more consistent.
 We will bundle an implementation of that Interface for the Web Platform in the JS SDK.
 The plugins for Cordova and React Native will be separate repositories.
-The JS SDK requires the users to install the plugin for those Platforms and it will either try to auto-detect the platform, or require the user to pass in a `PlatformImpls` module when a service is instantiated.
+The JS SDK requires the users to install the plugin for those Platforms and it will utilize it to auto-detect the current platform at runtime.

 ### Advantages